 Aspen Transitional Rehabilitation Quality Metrics

 Short-term Care: ER Visits

-Percentage of Patients
+In Aspen Transitional Rehabilitation, 11.12 Percentage of Patients

 Short-term Care: Facilitates Functional Improvement